Wondering how to visit One World Observatory aka the Freedom Tower Observatory in NYC plus tips for your visit? This guide has you covered!

 All ticket options tickets are non-refundable, with the rare exception of days that have zero visibility from the observation deck.
 At the discretion of the Observatory, a voucher may be issued for each un-used ticket allowing for re-entry on another date and time within 14 days, subject to availability.
 Not guaranteed.

 Looking to do more sightseeing around the city?
-Maybe you want to see all the cool observatories like Top of the Rock Observatory, visit the top of the Empire State Building, or the Edge NYC?
+Maybe you want to see all the best observation decks in New York City like Top of the Rock Observatory, visit the top of the Empire State Building, or the Edge NYC?
 These tickets can ADD up quickly!
 You can save money on your admission tickets by bundling them with other attractions with an attraction pass.

 A great option is the New York Pass which you can purchase anywhere from a 1 Day Pass to a 10 Day Pass that gets you into over 100 attractions.
 Once you purchase your New York Pass you download the Go City app and use that to get into the popular NYC attractions as well as some hidden gems.

-Using New York Pass instead of buying individual attraction tickets can save you hundreds of dollars and up to 45% savings on popular attractions including free admission to the Top of the Rock!
+Using New York Pass instead of buying individual attraction tickets can save you hundreds of dollars and up to 45% savings on popular attractions including free admission to One World Observatory!

 See our full breakdown of the New York Pass